blade-sensei/mustache-layout/README.md

 ## Use case

-If you don't want to copy/paste the header/footer, or maybe an menu bar that is repeated in all admin sub sections, each time you render a page/view, you just need to use the function: `render`
+If you don't want to copy/paste the header/footer, or maybe an menu bar that is repeated in all admin sub sections, each time you render a page/view, you just need to use the function: `build`